Help Scout vs. Intercom: A Deep-Dive Comparison

 Proactive messaging

 Intercom’s proactive messaging capabilities are one of its greatest assets, giving companies many ways to engage with current and prospective customers.
 As mentioned earlier in this section, some of Intercom’s messaging capabilities, such as product tours and checklists, are particularly impressive.
 The trouble is, most of Intercom’s outbound messaging functionality isn’t part of the base package.
-The Starter plan only includes proactive messaging through posts.
+The Essential plan only includes proactive messaging through banners and tooltips.
 Everything else requires an add-on.

-By contrast, Help Scout’s Messages product comes standard on all pricing plans, with a monthly unique visitor allowance (2,000 unique visitors) that is twice what Intercom includes (1,000 unique visitors) in its plans.
+By contrast, Help Scout’s Messages product comes standard on all pricing plans.
 Companies can use Messages to provide targeted communications like product announcements and company updates or even to surface relevant knowledge base articles at tricky points in the customer journey.

 Help Scout also offers the ability to send your users microsurveys — short, targeted surveys that allow you to quickly assess customer sentiment.
 Six types of surveys are possible, including NPS, multi-choice, and free-form text.